There's a safer side to our shore. Local businesses are working hard to keep everyone safe.

 With so many things to see and do when you come to the Coast, it's important to feel and stay safe while having fun.

 The Bijou Theatre has been around since 1937, and Keith and Besty Altomare aren’t willing to let it end here.
-While under restrictions, which kept them closed, they were able to bring the movie experience home through virtual cinema and curbside pick up of their famous movie theater popcorn.
+While under restrictions, which kept them closed, they were able to bring the movie experience home through virtual cinema and curbside pick-up of their famous movie theater popcorn.
 Once they could welcome guests back to the theatre, they immediately implemented safety protocols.
 You'll be welcomed behind a layer of plexiglass and staff will retrieve your concessions mask on and gloved up.
 To enforce social distancing and minimize contact, only up to 30 of their 120 seats are being used at a time and there are only two showings each day.
-There is a one direction system throughout the theatre and the bathroom is limited to one person at a time.
+There is a one-direction system throughout the theatre and the bathroom is limited to one person at a time.
 An online reservation system will secure your favorite seat, and masks are required unless eating or drinking.
 An e-Mister electrostatic disinfectant sprayer is used twice a day after each show, along with disinfecting everything in between, including the lobby, bathroom, counters, seats, and door handles.
-The Bijou Theatre is the only indoor theater open within 100 miles right now, and they have worked hard to make guests feel safe to enjoy their theatre experience.
+They continue to work hard to make guests feel safe so that all can enjoy their unique theatre experience.